evidentlyai/evidently/docs/book/reference/all-tests.md

 <summary>How to use this page</summary>

 This is a reference page.
 You can return here:
-* To discover **available tests** and choose which to include in a custom test suite.
+* To discover **available Tests** and choose which to include in a custom Test suite.
-* To understand which **parameters** you can change for a specific test or preset.
+* To understand which **parameters** you can change for a specific Test or Preset.
-* To verify which tests are included in a **test preset**.
+* To verify which tests are included in a **Test Preset**.

 You can use the menu on the right to navigate the sections.
 We organize individual tests into groups, e.g. Data Quality, Data Integrity, Regression, etc. Note that these groups do **not** match the presets with similar names.
 For example, there are more Data Quality tests than in the `DataQualityTestPreset`.

 # How to read the tables

-* **Name**: the name of the test or test preset.
+* **Name**: the name of the Test or Test preset.
-* **Description**: plain text explanation of the test, or the content of the preset.
-For tests, we specify whether it applies to the whole dataset or individual columns.
+* **Description**: plain text explanation.
+For Tests, we specify whether it applies to the whole dataset or individual columns.
 * **Parameters**: available configurations.
   * Required parameters are necessary for calculations, e.g. a column name for a column-level test.
   * Optional parameters modify how the underlying metric is calculated, e.g. which statistical test or correlation method is used.
-  * *Test condition parameters* help set the conditions (e.g. equal, not equal, greater than, etc.) that define the expectations from the test output.
+  * *Test condition parameters* help set the conditions (e.g. equal, not equal, greater than, etc.) that define the expectations from the Test output.
 If the condition is violated, the test returns a fail.
 Here you can see the complete list of the [standard condition parameteres](../tests-and-reports/custom-test-suite.md#custom-conditions).
-They apply to most of the tests, and are optional.
+They apply to most of the Tests, and are optional.
-* **Default tests condition**: they apply if you do not set a custom сondition.
+* **Default Test condition**: they apply if you do not set a custom сondition.
-  * With reference: the test conditions that apply when you pass a reference dataset and Evidently can derive expectations from it.
+  * With reference: the Test conditions that apply when you pass a reference dataset and Evidently can derive conditions from it.
-  * No reference: the test conditions that apply if you do not provide the reference.
+  * No reference: the Test conditions that apply if you do not provide the reference.
 They are based on heuristics.

 **Test visualizations**.
-Each test also includes a default render.
+Each Test also includes a default render.
 If you want to see the visualization, navigate to the [example notebooks](../examples/examples.md).

 </details>